 - 1. Before starting the actual migration procedure, save the data from the old proxy, if needed.
 Consider copying important data to a central place that can also be accessed by the new server: - Copy the scripts that are still needed. - Copy the activation keys from the previous server.
 Of course, it is always better to re-create the keys. - 2.
-Shutdown the server.

-- 3. Install a new SUSE Manager 3.1 Proxy, see Section 2.2, "Proxy Installation and Connecting Clients". - 4.
-In the SUSE Manager Web UI select the newly installed SUSE Manager Proxy and delete it from the systems list. - 5.
-In the Web UI, create a reactivation key for the old proxy system: On the System Details of the old proxy click Reactivation.
+Shutdown the server. - 3.
+Install a new Uyuni 3.2 Proxy, see Section 2.2, "Proxy Installation and Connecting Clients". - 4.
+In the Uyuni Web UI select the newly installed SUSE Manager Proxy and delete it from the systems list. - 5.
+In the Web UI, create a reactivation key for the old proxy system: On the System Details tab of the old proxy click Reactivation.
 Then click Generate New Key, and remember it (write it on a piece of paper or copy it to the clipboard).
-For more information about reactivation keys, see . - 6.
+For more information about reactivation keys, see Book "Reference Manual", Chapter 7 "Systems", Section 7.3 "System Details", Section 7.3.1 "System Details > Details", Section 7.3.1.4 "System Details > Details > Reactivation [Management]". - 6.
 After the installation of the new proxy, perform the following actions (if needed): - Copy the centrally saved data to the new proxy system. - Install any other needed software. - If the proxy is also used for autoinstallation, do not forget to setup TFTP synchronization.